commschamp/cc_tutorial/howtos/howto10/README.md

 the message object hasn't been created yet, because the `ID` information hasn't been processed yet.
 To help with such cases the [COMMS Library](https://github.com/commschamp/comms_champion#comms-library) has compile-time meta-programming logic to recognize the scenario and automatically forces splitting its read operation to "until the payload" and
 "from the payload".
-When such split occurs the relevant flags field is re-assigned to message object right before the read operation is forwarded to process the message payload.
+When such split occurs, the relevant flags field is re-assigned to message object right before the read operation is forwarded to process the message payload.

 The [comms::protocol::ChecksumLayer](https://commschamp.github.io/comms_doc/classcomms_1_1protocol_1_1ChecksumLayer.html)
-(implements [&lt;checksum&gt;](https://commschamp.github.io/commsdsl_spec/#frames-checksum)) on the other hand disallow such split of read operation to "until" and "from" payload, because in order to finalize its read operation the payload processing needs to be complete.
+(implements [&lt;checksum&gt;](https://commschamp.github.io/commsdsl_spec/#frames-checksum)) on the other hand disallows such split of read operation to "until" and "from" payload, because in order to finalize its read operation the payload processing needs to be complete.

 Such contradiction creates a conflict, which is manifested by the static assertion mentioned in the subject of this howto.
-In order to resolve it, the framing definition needs to be modified as if the `FLAGS` reside after the `ID`.
+In order to resolve it, the framing definition needs to be modified as if the `FLAGS` resides **after** the `ID`.
 The [schema](dsl/schema.xml) of this howto does exactly that:
 ```xml
 <frame name="Frame">